texfaq/texfaq.github.io/FAQ-repeatgrf.md

 mechanism such as `ps2pdf` or by
-(for example) `Acrobat` `Distiller`, the issue isn't so pressing, since the distillation mechanism will amalgamate graphics objects whether or not the PostScript has them amalgamated.
-PDFTeX does the same job with graphics, automatically converting multiple uses into references to graphics objects.
+(for example) `Acrobat` `Distiller`, the issue isn't so pressing, since the distillation mechanism will amalgamate graphics objects whether or not the PostScript has them amalgamated.  pdfTeX does the same job with graphics, automatically converting multiple uses into references to graphics objects.